The Great Chalk Way

 -

-Total expenditure including hotels, food, buses, trains, car parks and petrol - about £3000.
-Sounds a lot but just think of it as a 27 day UK holiday in glorious weather and I think it was great value for money
+Total expenditure including hotels, food, drink, buses, trains, car parks and petrol - about £3000.
+Sounds a lot but I love my home comforts too much and don't do camping.
+I had to spend a number of additional nights to get myself in place ready for early morning starts.
+If you look at it as a 1 month all-inclusive holiday in the UK in the most glorious weather, I hope you'll agree it was great value for money

 -